High Resolution and High-Speed Live Optical Flow Velocimetry: Conclusions

 \section{Conclusions}

-We presented a variational Optical Flow Velocimetry (OFV) method that produces dense velocity fields (one vector per pixel) with high accuracy and supports high processing rates (up to kHz) on commodity hardware.
+In this study we presented a variational Optical Flow Velocimetry (OFV) approach that produces dense velocity fields (one vector per pixel) with high accuracy, high spatial resolution and high processing rates (up to kHz), both live and offline, on commodity hardware.

-Accuracy was benchmarked with synthetic particle images in two steps.
-First, an isolated Rankine vortex demonstrated that increasing particle density (i.e., richer \emph{image texture}) reduces error and enables resolution of small structures with steep velocity gradients.
+Accuracy was benchmarked precisely using synthetic particle images with two types of datasets.
+First, an isolated Rankine vortex demonstrated that increasing particle density in the images (i.e., richer \emph{image texture}) reduces error and enables resolution of small structures with steep velocity gradients.
 This analysis also suggested a practical parameter guideline: the optimal kernel radius tends to \emph{decrease} as displacement gradients increase.
-Using $D/R$ (maximum displacement over core radius) as a gradient indicator proved useful; performance degraded as $D/R$ approached $\sim 0.7$, consistent with the challenge of small, fast vortices.
+Using $D/R$ (maximum displacement over core radius) as a gradient indicator proved useful; results quality degraded as $D/R$ approached $\sim 0.7$, consistent with the challenge of small, fast vortices.

 Second, velocity fields from a DNS HIT dataset confirmed these trends.
-OFV benefited from high seeding levels, resolved small scales down to near the dissipation range, and outperformed CC-PIV in reconstructing sharp gradients.
+OFV benefited from higher seeding, resolved small scales down to near the dissipation range, and outperformed CC-PIV in reconstructing sharp gradients.
 Mid-height profiles, kinetic-energy comparisons, and time-averaged spectra showed close agreement with DNS at large and intermediate scales, with divergence emerging near $k\eta\!\approx\!0.5$ and an effective cutoff close to $k\eta\!\approx\!1$.

 For both benchmarks, the results yielding higher accuracy levels were produced with higher particle seeding.
 In particular, the DNS HIT dataset showed a specific preference of OFV for high density with small particle size.